-The sunsets are amazing, as is the food – expect an abundance of fresh prawn, steamed shrimp, fried squid, and the famous Crab with Local Pepper (any of the cafes at the Crab Market overlooking the ocean will have the foodies amongst you in raptures).
+The sunsets are amazing, as is the food – expect an abundance of fresh prawn, steamed shrimp, fried squid, and the famous Crab with Local Pepper (sold at any of the cafes at the Crab Market overlooking the ocean) will have the foodies amongst you in raptures!

-Places To Stay in Kep
+Where To Stay in Kep

-Despite Kep being quiet, there are a whole load of accommodation options to choose from, ranging from budget (Tree Tops Bungalows offer 21 wooden bungalows and 2 tree top houses on a big fruit farm from $5 – $25 a night, and the sociable Kepmandou from $3 a night) to (a great deal) at high-end, such as Veranda Natural Resort – an exclusive nature retreat nestled in a quiet hillside, with private luxury bungalows.
+Despite Kep being quiet, there are a whole load of accommodation options to choose from, ranging from budget (Tree Top Bungalows offer 21 wooden bungalows and 2 tree top houses on a big fruit farm from $5 – $25 a night, and the sociable Kepmandou from $3 a night) to (a great deal) at high-end, such as Veranda Natural Resort – an exclusive nature retreat nestled in a quiet hillside, with private luxury bungalows.

-The beautiful Kep Lodge pool area from above
+The beautiful Kep Lodge Pool area from above.

 Things To Do in Kep